hacking-gentoo/action-ebuild-test/README.md

      bats -t tests
 ```

-This is an example using `bats` and `kcov`, although many other combinations of test runner and
+This is an example using [bats](https://github.com/bats-core/bats-core) and
+[kcov](https://github.com/SimonKagstrom/kcov), although many other combinations of test runner and
 coverage report generator should be possible.
 The important point to note is that coverage reports
 should be placed in `/var/tmp/coverage` so they can be located by the upload tool.